 If you have a special connection to a Kawartha Land Trust property and would like to become involved as a lead steward, please email Hayden Wilson, Land Stewardship Manager, at [email protected] for more details about the role.

-He has experience working with the Nature Conservancy of Canada in one of their priority natural areas in King City and has participated in a wide range of conservation work spanning from Northern Ontario to South Africa.
+He has experience working with the Nature Conservancy of Canada (NCC) in one of their priority natural areas in King City and has participated in a wide range of conservation work spanning from Northern Ontario to South Africa.

 He believes that “land is the answer” to many of the biggest challenges we face and that we can rise to this opportunity by making conservation relevant and inclusive to all.

-Hayden Wilson is the Land Stewardship Manager at Kawartha Land Trust.
 Hayden is an endlessly curious person with a passion for the conservation of our native species and spaces.
 Previously, he worked for the Algonquin Wildlife Research Station where he facilitated projects on the park’s flora and fauna; however, Hayden has a particular fondness for herptiles, bats, fungi and rare plant communities.

 He specializes in species at risk monitoring, outreach, land management and holds two diplomas from Fleming College’s Environmental Technician and Environmental Technology programs.